JamieS56/Milestone-Project-3/README.md

 ### Wireframes

-#### Home
+### Home

 ![Home Desktop Wirerame](assets/read_me_img/home_desktop_wireframe.png)

-On the home page I wanted the user to instantly know what the app did, so this is why there is a book lesson button a description of what Driving Lesson Booking is. in the final version i also added a big picture of a learner driver to help do this.
-The login and book buttons are in the middle of the page as theese are the two most important  buttons and what we want the users to do most.
+On the home page I wanted the user to instantly know what the app did, so this is why there is a book lesson button and a description of what Driving Lesson Booking is as soon as you open the home page.
+In the final version I also added a big picture of a learner driver to maximise this.
+The login and book buttons are in the middle of the page as these are the two most important  buttons and what we want the users to do most.
 There are also review cards to convince the user even more to use our service.

 ![Home Mobile Wirerame](assets/read_me_img/home_mobile_wireframe.png)

 On mobile it is similar but the nav bar is now a side menu trigered by the burger button and the review cards are stacked ontop of each other.
 In the final version the hero image is stacked ontop of the main text.
+This makes the wholee page easier to read for the user.

-#### Book Lesson
+### Book Lesson

 ![Book Lesson Desktop Wireframe](assets/read_me_img/book_lesson_desktop_wireframe.png)

-The booked lesson page is the page that has followed the wire frame the least but it still follows the same idea of keeping the entire booking process on the same page and making it clear and obviouse for the user.
-Instead of having the calender imbeded in the page. it's a popup in a stepper. the final product looks very clean and not cluttering the page like this wireframe has.
+The booked lesson page is the page that has followed the wire frame the least but it still follows the same idea of keeping the entire booking process on the same page and making it clear and obviouse for the user how to book a lesson.
+Instead of having the calender being imbeded in the page, it's now a popup in a stepper.
+The final page looks very clean and the page doesn't look cluttered which helps the user know what to do.

 ![Book Lesson Mobile Wireframe](assets/read_me_img/book_lesson_mobile_wireframe.png)

 The wireframe places everything vertically which is what the final version does, but because it's in a stepper it's all compact and you can easily switch between different steps in the booking process.

-#### Login
+### Login

 ![Login Wireframe](assets/read_me_img/login_wireframe.png)

 I wanted a standard login with a link to create an account if the user didn't have one because you just want the user to login as quickly as possible.

-#### Register
+### Register

 ![Register Wireframe](assets/read_me_img/register_wireframe.png)

 The register page has one purpose and that's to sign the user up so everything is on that one page and you click sign up and that's it.
 But it also has a link if the user already has an account.

-#### View Bookings
+### View Bookings

 ![View Bookings Wireframe](assets/read_me_img/view_booking_wireframe.png)

 The view bookings page is how the student views there bookings but can also cancel them.
-I originally was going to have the bookings in a colapsible but as ther not that much info in a booking the final version uses [Materialize cards](https://materializecss.com/cards.html) displaying the correct info.
+I originally was going to have the bookings in a colapsible but as ther not that much info in a booking the final version uses [Materialize cards](https://materializecss.com/cards.html) displaying the correct info which makes the info more imediate to the user which is good.

-#### Booking Calendar
+### Booking Calendar

 ![Booking Calendar Wireframe](assets/read_me_img/booking_callender_wireframe.png)

 The booking calendar is for instructors to see who they have booked, so it shows there upcoming lessons in order, and also has an edit and cancel button for each booking incase they need to change things.
 There is also a search function at the top to search for specific bookings.
+Lessons that have been completed appear at the bottom of the page as it is less likely that the user wants to look at them.

 ![Booking Calendar Edit Wireframe](assets/read_me_img/edit_booking_wireframe.png)

-Edit popup is just a simple form but in the final version you can't change the name of the student of the booking.
-And ther is also a cancel button in the final version if the user want's to stop editing.
+Edit popup is just a simple form but in the final version you can't change the name of the student of the booking, and there is also a cancel button in the final version if the user want's to stop editing.

 ![User Manager Wireframe](assets/read_me_img/user_manager_wireframe.png)

-The user manager is an admin only page where they can set account types and eddit user infor, so that needed to be as easy as possible.
-Users are in collapsibles because there is too much data to fit on a card to look nice and not cluster up the page. so when you click on the wanted user it brings up an edditable form for the admin to change and update.
-In the final version the edit button makes the form editable otherwise you can only read it to stop mistakes being made, then the submit button writes it to the db.
+The user manager is an admin only page where they can set account types and edit user info, so that needed to be as easy as possible.
+Users are in collapsibles because there is too much data to fit on a card and look nice so it doesn't cluster up the page.
+So when you click on the wanted user it brings up an editable form for the admin to change and update.
+In the final version the edit button makes the form editable otherwise you can only read it, this is to stop mistakes being made, then the submit button writes it to the db.

 ### Data Structure

 In DLB there's going to be two main data bases 'Users' and 'Bookings'.
 The users data base will contain the needed info about all the users of the app.
 The bookings data base will contain info about the bookings students make.

-#### Users record example:
+### Users record example:

 ```
     _id : 611eb96a9ad0e87680f9fb27